airshipit/drydock/helm_drydock/control/readme.md

 ### /designs ###

-POST - Create a new site design so design parts can be added GET - Get a current design if available
+POST - Create a new site design so design parts can be added

+### /designs/{id}

+GET - Get a current design if available.
+Param 'source=compiled' to calculate the inheritance chain and compile the effective design.

 ### /designs/{id}/parts

 POST - Submit a new design part to be ingested and added to this design GET - View a currently defined design part
-PUT - Replace an existing design part
+PUT - Replace an existing design part *Not Implemented*

+### /designs/{id}/parts/{kind}/{name}

+GET - View a single design part. param 'source=compiled' to calculate the inheritance chain and compile the effective configuration for the design part.